 Figure 2.
 Swath bathymetry draped over GEBCO bathymetry of the Campeche Knolls and cruise track of M 114 (inset).
-Indicated are oil slick origins as inferred from oil slicks at the sea surface according to Williams et al. (2006) classified as definite (green dots) and probable (grey dots).
-Seafloor locations of hydrocarbon seepage sites investigated in this study are also shown (open circles, number in brackets).
+Indicated are oil slick origins as inferred from oil slicks at the sea surface according to Williams et al. (2006) classified as definite (green dots) and probable (purple dots).
+Seafloor locations of hydrocarbon seepage sites investigated in this study are also shown (open stars, number in brackets).
 Specifics of those sites are given in Table 1.

-Figure 3.
-Screenshot of a multibeam swath showing a hydroacoustic flare that is caused by a plume of rising gas bubbles.